carpentries-i18n/i18n/quickstart.md

 Please refer to the [Guideline for Translators](TranslatorGuidelines.md) and make sure your translation style is consistent with the guideline.

+Please use the [Glossary](https://github.com/swcarpentry-ja/i18n/wiki/Glossary-for-technical-terms) when translating technical terms.
+Standard translations for technical terms should be added here as they are encountered.

 ### Common files between lessons

 Please note that there are files shared between lesson repositories: